Spredzy/agent2/README.md

-# agent2
+# DCI Agent

-DCI Agent v2
+This is a DCI Agent